 It takes about 3 to 4 hours of bus trip to get to Badian from South Cebu Terminal.
 The municipality of Badian is 106 km away from Cebu City.
 Meanwhile, if you wish to explore the south via Oslob, it’s about 116 km from Cebu City.

-Now that you have a pretty good idea of the distance and travel time involved in exploring the best of South Cebu, you’re ready to plan your ultimate Cebu nature adventure.
+Now that you have a pretty good idea of the distance and travel time involved in exploring the best of the south, you’re ready to plan your ultimate Cebu nature adventure.

 Top 7 Things to Do in South Cebu

 The tour companies in South Cebu enjoy a fierce competition.
 This is why you will find different quotes and prices when you search for Cebu tour packages for your south-bound adventure.
 Try as you might, you can’t be sure you’re getting the best deal because each tour company offers a different rate.
-Except for standard entrance and environmental fees, guide fees, tips, as well as transportation charges can vary greatly.
+Except for standard entrance and environmental payments, other fees such as guide fees, tips, as well as transportation charges can vary greatly.

 So try to establish a baseline.
 Know the price range for specific tours and activities.
 Get quotations from at least three vendors to get the average price.
 Most of them will likely offer the same tours and activities.
-Here are among the top things to do in South Cebu with typical rates, inclusions, and tips on how to get there and where to stay:
+Here are among the top things to do in this part of Cebu, along with the rates, inclusions, and tips on how to get there and where to stay:

 Canyoneering rate: P1,500 (local tour company) | Guide tip: Appreciated, but not required. | Underwater camera (SJ cam) rental fee: P500.